"DARK SAYINGS" OR "SECRETS" FOUND IN THE BIBLE

 God, even Jesus Christ.

-Isaiah 43:9-12 explains it all:
+Isaiah explains it:

 Let all the nations be gathered together, and let the people be assembled: